lucagre89/lucagre89.github.io/README.md

 ### Project 1 - classification and regression tasks on the FIFA 21 players database

 This is a simple analysis to showcase some classification and regression tasks performed on the database of player attributes of the FIFA 21 video game.
-The database contains information on physical characteristics, roles and positions, skill attributes, and market values of the football players featured in the game.
+The database contains information on physical characteristics, positions, skill attributes, and market values of the football players featured in the game.
 I use this data to perform classification tasks (such as predicting a player's position based on their skill attributes) and regression tasks (such as predicting a player's market value based on their skill atrributes and position on the pitch).

 [Link to the project.](https://github.com/lucagre89/lucagre89.github.io/tree/main/project_fifa21)